-Figure 3.10: Results for real dataset, SPM-MM
+Figure 3.10: Results for real dataset (SPM-MM)

-Figure 3.11: Threshold vs. Swap-Chain, SPM-MM
+Figure 3.11: Threshold vs. Swap-Chain (SPM-MM)

 (8) Experiments with a Secondary Objective.
 Besides, we conducted some experiments on the SPM-MM problem with a secondary objective of minimizing the sum of matching distances called sum-md.
 Let $A{mmd}(A{sum-md})$ be the assignment obtained by optimizing mmd (sum-md) only.
 Let $A{mmd,sum-md}$ be the assignment obtained by optimizing mmd first and sum-md second.
-We adopted the SSPA algorithm [3] for optimizing sum-md.
+We adopted the SSPA algorithm [5] for optimizing sum-md.
 We conducted our experiments on both synthetic and real datasets where each synthetic/real dataset was sampled first with the sampling rate set to 5% due to the relatively expensive cost of SSPA.
 The results on the real datasets are shown in Figure 3.12.
-We observe that on average, compared to $A{sum-md}$ , $A{mmd,sum-md}$ can be obtained with a similar time (the cost of optimizing sum is an additional part but the constraint of the optimized sum helps reduce the running time of the process of optimizing sum and has the sum-sum value usually not far away from the sum-sum value of sum-sum (e.g., within 1.1 factor).
+We observe that on average, compared to $A{sum-md}$ , $A{mmd,sum-md}$ can be obtained with a similar time (the cost of optimizing mmd is an additional part but the constraint of the optimized mmd helps reduce the running time of the process of optimizing sum-md (e.g., within 1.1 factor).